metrico/influxdb3-community/README.md

 Pronounced _(eye-ox)_ short for iron oxide.
 The new core of InfluxDB written in Rust on top of Apache Arrow.

 ### Motivation
-😄 You want to try and experiment with iox low-cost storage, unlimited cardinality and flight sql<br>
+😄 You want to try and experiment with IOx low-cost storage, unlimited cardinality and flight sql<br>
 😮‍ The IOx project is in active development, which is why InfluxDB is not producing builds yet...<br>
 😄 No problem!
 Meet the _unofficial_ InfluxDB 3.0 _"IOx"_ musl + docker builder for early adopters